ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/lines-execution.md

 The Quantity screen includes a dedicated **standard quantity** value for products with changeable metric units.

-If you modify the original quantity base, the standard one will also undergo automatic recalculation.
+If you modify the quantity base, the standard one will also undergo automatic recalculation.
 However, you cannot modify it on its own.

 ![Quantity](pictures/standard_quantity.png)